gabrielegilardi/FeedForwardNN/README.md

 Original dataset: <https://archive.ics.uci.edu/ml/datasets/ISTANBUL+STOCK+EXCHANGE>.

-The dataset has 6 features, 3 labels, 536 samples, 63 variables, and a layout of [6, 4, 4, 3].
+The dataset has 6 features, 3 labels, and 536 samples.

+The neural network has a layout of [6, 4, 4, 3] and 63 variables.

 Correlation predicted/actual values: 0.841 (training), 0.840 (test).

 Exit on `epochs` with `tolX` = 4.7e-6 and `tolF` = 9.8e-11.

-### Multi-class logistic regression examples: wifi
+### Multi-class classification problem example: wifi

 ```python
 data_file = 'wifi_dataset.csv'